fqzz2000/Gitlet/README.md

 # Gitlet
-A light-weight git-like version control system
+A light-weight git-like version control system using Java